Every Dermatologist I Know Swears By La Roche-Posay — Namely These 7 Products

 AdvertisementADVERTISEMENT

 “I often recommend this serum to women of colour, who are predisposed to hyperpigmentation.
 It features Melasyl, a proprietary ingredient that actively targets discolouration.
 It’s all about prevention: Melasyl blocks the precursors to melanin, effectively stopping the formation of increased pigment in the skin, so you don’t even get the discolouration.
 For patients prone to hyperpigmentation when getting a chemical peel or microdermal abrasion, I put them on this serum for two to four weeks prior [as hyperpigmentation can be a side effect after the procedure].
 The serum also contains 10% niacinamide (or vitamin B3), which helps with hyperpigmentation and uneven skin tone.
-I recommend using this serum alongside the Mela B3 Clarifying Gel Cleanser, £22, and Mela B3 UV Daily Moisturiser Sunscreen, SPF 30, £32.” — Dr. Valerie D. Callender, MD, board-certified dermatologist
+I recommend using this serum alongside the Mela B3 Dark Spot Face Cleanser, $36.95, and Mela B3 UV Daily Moisturiser Sunscreen, SPF 30, $63.36.” — Dr. Valerie D. Callender, MD, board-certified dermatologist

 “The Hyalu B5 is great for hydration; I like to apply this twice a day with the Mela B3 Serum.
 It has a very lightweight texture that makes it easy to layer, and the hyaluronic acid hydrates the skin without clogging the pores [while vitamin B5 further boosts the moisturising benefits].
 Since the Mela B3 Serum has a mild retinol that gently exfoliates the skin, you definitely want something hydrating, too.
 My recommended routine would be a cleanser, followed by Mela B3, then the Hyalu B5.” — Dr. Valerie Callender, MD, board-certified dermatologist (@callenderskin)